imax9000/fxtec-pro1-teardown/README.md

 **WARNING**: double-check that you removed the SIM tray.
 If you didn't, proceeding will cause catastrophic damage to your phone.

-**WARNING**: do not pull the phone body out as soon as you release the clips - fingerprint sensor's cable is way too short and a weak spot where it will get torn if you pull it too far.
+**WARNING**: do not pull the phone body out as soon as you release the clips - fingerprint sensor's cable is way too short and has a weak spot where it will get torn if you pull it too far.

 Now comes the part where I don't have a good way in.
 Phone body is still held inside the casing tightly by a few clips.